jpickell/dotfiles/README.md

    2. **nls**  -- Lists all existing notes.
 (Notes are created and stored in ~/Notes)

 - Working with the Workspace
-   1. *W* By itself will list all directories under ~/Workspace.
+   1. **W** -- By itself will list all directories under ~/Workspace.
 With an argument it will change to that working directory and clear the screen